Table of Contents

 Review of GeneSight Costs

 According to GeneSight, the majority of patients pay $330 or less.
-The company claims that they will call patients if their test will cost more than $330.
-It is worth noting that this cost may not include copays for medical visits.
-The reported cost is only for the GenSight test itself depends on your insurance provider.
+The company claims that it will call patients if their total amounts more than $330.
+It is worth noting that this may not include copays for medical visits.
+The reported cost is only for the GeneSight test itself and it depends on your insurance provider.

 - No insurance: More than $330, typically.
 Some patients may qualify for financial assistance.

-After GeneSight receives the DNA sample, they calculate a patient’s out-of-pocket cost.
-If that cost exceeds the $330, the company will contact patients before billing insurance and proceeding.
+After GeneSight receives the DNA sample, it calculates a patient’s out-of-pocket cost.
 GeneSight submits insurance claims after processing samples.

 Review of GeneSight Privacy & Data

 Is GeneSight safe?
 Myriad Genetics has a Notice of Privacy Practices that explains what personal information the company collects from patients.
-According to this notice, GeneSight collects email addresses, names, addresses.
-They also collect personal and family health history, insurance, employment, and demographic information.
+According to this notice, GeneSight collects email addresses, names, addresses, phone numbers, etc. It also collects personal and family health history, insurance, employment, and demographic information.

-Will GeneSight disclose your personal data to third parties?
-This company will share personal information with certain third parties.
-Myriad insists that these third parties must comply with their privacy policy.
+Will GeneSight disclose personal data to third parties?
+This company will share personal information with certain third parties and the Law when required.
+However, Myriad insists that these third parties must comply with its privacy policy.

 GeneSight in the News

-- NPR story about some genetic tests for drugs are now covered by insurers
+NPR reported about genetic tests for drugs now being covered by some insurers in 2019.

 GeneSight Reviews

-- The Carlat Report GeneSight review.
-“We’d conclude that there’s very little reliable evidence that it works” based off usual standards for drug prescription
+The Carlat Report GeneSight review noted that “We’d conclude that there’s very little reliable evidence that it works” based off usual standards for drug prescription

 Nebula Genomics

 With 30x Whole-Genome Sequencing (WGS), Nebula Genomics decodes 100% of your DNA for only $0 – $299.
-WGS lets us provide the most comprehensive reporting and weekly research updates to empower users with information.
-In contrast, GeneSight sequences just a few dozen genes and charges for that more than $330.
+WGS lets us provide the most comprehensive reporting and regular research updates to empower users with information.
+In contrast, GeneSight sequences just a few dozen genes and charges more than $330.

-Although Nebula does not offer a diagnostic test, our results are produced in clinical-grade (CLIA/CAP-accredited) labs.
-That means healthcare providers trust the quality of our lab operations and genomic information.
-Users with Nebula results can bring their genome data to healthcare providers or genetic counselors for further consultation.
+Although Nebula does not offer a diagnostic test, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
+Users with Nebula results can bring their genome data to healthcare professionals or genetic counselors for further consultation.
 If you have a known genetic disorder in your family history, please consult with your healthcare provider first.

 Here is how GeneSight compares with other DNA testing companies.